Oyne

 Oyne is a small village in rural Aberdeenshire at the bottom of Bennachie in Scotland.

 Locality

 It once had a railway station which closed 6 May 1968, and now has a daily bus service to Inverurie 8 mi away and to Huntly.
 The area is popular with commuters to Inverurie/Huntly/Aberdeen.
 The area has a number of large private houses such as Westhall House, which was a small hotel until the 1990s.
 The Horn family were lairds of Westhall.

-Oyne is set on a landscape of mountains right at its doorstep.

-Oyne also has a café and shop called "Touched by Scotland".
-Selling souvenirs and snacks, all the goods made in the shop and café are either locally grown or home made.

 Oyne School is in the centre of the village of Oyne, is non-denominational and the catchment area is the village of Oyne and the surrounding rural area.
-The school's current pupil roll numbers in the 50s.
-The main school building dates back to 1874 but has been substantially modernised and extended to provide the current 3 teacher accommodation.
-The school has an extensive playing field to the rear of the building.
+The school has around 50 pupils and 3 teachers.
+The main school building dates back to 1874.

 Oyne is also the nearest settlement to the now-defunct Arecholink Pre-History Park, which was built in 1997 but closed due to dwindling visitor numbers in 2011.
 The empty visitor centre remains in place as of 2024.